OfficeDev/open-xml-docs/docs/working-with-paragraphs.md

 --------------------------------------------------------------------------------
 ## Open XML SDK Code Example
-The following code instantiates an Open XML SDK 2.5**Paragraph** object and then uses it to add text to a WordprocessingML document.
+The following code instantiates an Open XML SDK**Paragraph** object and then uses it to add text to a WordprocessingML document.

 ```csharp